sbormann/ioBroker.iqontrol/README.md

     ![Badge](img/badge.png)
 * **OVERLAY_INACTIVE_COLOR** and **OVERLAY_ACTIVE_COLOR**: *string* - any valid html-color-string (like 'green', '#00FF00', 'rgba(0,255,0,0.5)' and so on) that represents the color of the overlay of the tile (depending on whether the tile is active of inactive).
 If no valid color-string is given, the standard-overlay-color (which can be configured in iQontrol-Options) is used.
 Keep in mind, that there is an option to define the transparency of the overlay in the iQontrol options, which will affect the appereance of the set overlay color.
+	* For Lights you can also use the option "Use color of lamp as OVERLAY_ACTIVE_COLOR" which can be found in the devicespecific options.

     ![Overlay Color](img/overlay_color.png)